1998 National League Wild Card tie-breaker game: Background

-Game summary
+Game Summary

-The game remained scoreless in the early innings, with only two baserunners apiece for each team through the first three innings.
+The game remained scoreless in the early innings, with only two baserunners apiece for each team through the first three.
 The Giants loaded the bases with two outs in the top of the fourth inning, but Brian Johnson struck out to end the inning.
-The first runs of the game came in the bottom of the fifth as Henry Rodriguez singled to lead off the inning and scored on a home run by Gary Gaetti to give the Cubs a 2–0 lead.
-The Cubs threatened again in the next inning with singles by Lance Johnson and Sammy Sosa.
-Rich Rodriguez relieved Gardner, but loaded the bases with a walk to Mark Grace and allowed a single to Matt Mieske which scored two more runs and extended the Cubs' lead to 4–0.
+The game's first run came in the bottom of the fifth as Henry Rodriguez singled to lead off the inning and scored on a home run by Gary Gaetti to give the Cubs a 2–0 lead.
+The Cubs threatened again in the next inning with Lance Johnson and Sammy Sosa singles.
+Rich Rodriguez relieved Gardner but loaded the bases with a walk to Mark Grace and allowed a single to Matt Mieske scoring two more runs and extending the Cubs' lead to 4–0.
 John Johnstone relieved Rodriguez and closed the inning without further scoring.

-After getting one out in the top of the seventh, Steve Trachsel allowed a single and a walk to pinch hitters Brent Mayne and Armando Ríos respectively.
-The Cubs double switched, bringing in Matt Karchner to relieve Trachsel and Orlando Merced to play left field.
+After getting one out in the top of the seventh, Steve Trachsel allowed a single and a walk to pinch hitters Brent Mayne and Armando Ríos, respectively.
+The Cubs double-switched, bringing Matt Karchner to relieve Trachsel and Orlando Merced to play left field.
 Karchner induced another out before loading the bases on a single by Shawon Dunston.
-Félix Heredia entered in relief of Karchner and got Barry Bonds to ground out to first base to end the inning.
+Félix Heredia relieved Karchner and got Barry Bonds to ground out to first base to end the inning.
 The Cubs further extended their lead in the bottom of the eighth inning.
-After Alvin Morman got Morandini to strike out to open the inning the Giants double switched to bring in José Mesa to pitch and Bill Mueller at third base.
-Mesa allowed a single to Sammy Sosa and a double to Mark Grace which advanced Sosa to third.
-Following a ground out Mesa threw a wild pitch while facing Gaetti and Sosa scored to make the game 5–0.
+After Alvin Morman got Morandini to strike out to open the inning the Giants double-switched to bring José Mesa to pitch and Bill Mueller at third base.
+Mesa allowed a single to Sammy Sosa and a double to Mark Grace, which advanced Sosa to third.
+Following a ground out, Mesa threw a wild pitch while facing Gaetti, and Sosa scored to make the game 5–0.

-The Giants responded in the top of the ninth, scoring their only runs of the game.
+The Giants responded at the top of the ninth, scoring their only runs in the game.
 Kevin Tapani allowed successive singles to Brent Mayne and Mueller to open the inning before Terry Mulholland relieved him.
-Stan Javier singled to score Mayne and Ellis Burks then walked to load the bases.
-Bonds came to bat with the bases loaded for the second time in the game and lined out to deep right field, scoring Mueller on a sacrifice fly and Javier advanced to third base.
-Rod Beck entered and got successive outs by Jeff Kent, which scored Javier, and Joe Carter to end the game 5–3 for the Cubs.
+Stan Javier singled to score Mayne, and Ellis Burks, then walked to load the bases.
+Bonds came to bat with the bases loaded for the second time in the game and lined out to deep right field, scoring Mueller on a sacrifice fly, and Javier advanced to third base.
+Rod Beck entered and got successive outs by Jeff Kent, which scored Javier and Joe Carter to end the game 5–3 for the Cubs.